sharonlu2/iql-RLProject/README.md

 # Pin protobuf for tensorboardX compatibility.
 pip install "protobuf<=3.20.3"

-# Remove any newer Colab-installed JAX packages that conflict with Flax 0.3.x.
+# Remove any preinstalled JAX packages (Colab often ships newer nightly builds
+# that are incompatible with this repository's pinned stack).
 pip uninstall -y jax jaxlib

-# Install JAX/JAXLIB versions compatible with this codebase and Flax 0.3.x.
+# Install a JAX/JAXLIB pair that has wheels for Python 3.12 and matches modern
-# The CPU wheel is published on PyPI; CUDA wheels live on the JAX releases index
-# but are not available for every Python version.
-If the CUDA tag is missing for
-# your Python/CUDA combo (common on Python 3.12), stick with the CPU wheel.
+# Flax/Optax releases.
-pip install "jax==0.2.21"
+pip install "jax==0.4.38"
-pip install "jaxlib==0.1.71"  # CPU-only; see JAX release notes for CUDA wheels
+pip install "jaxlib==0.4.38"  # CPU-only; see JAX release notes for CUDA wheels
 ```

 If you see errors such as `ImportError: cannot import name 'linear_util' from 'jax'` or warnings about `jax_cuda12_plugin` being
-ignored, it means a newer JAX/JAXLIB was preinstalled.
-Re-running the uninstall/install commands above ensures Flax 0.3.x and
+ignored, it means a conflicting JAX/JAXLIB build was preinstalled.
+Re-running the uninstall/install commands above ensures Flax
-JAX 0.2.21 are used together.
+and JAX are aligned on a compatible, wheel-available version.

 Also, see other configurations for CUDA [here](https://github.com/google/jax#pip-installation-gpu-cuda).